 He and I continued to meet at various times since.
 We had a good chat in 1979, when I caught up with him in France, where he had lived for some time and just about to return to the U.S.

 Here we are, Steve on the right, discussing French agricultural policy outside the house called “Goudous” that he lived in a the time.
-Steve was well known for his writings in many of the bee journals over the years, featured in Steve Taber on Beekeeping, published by Northern Bee Books.
+Steve was well known for his writings in many of the bee journals over the years, included in The Beekeepers Quartery as collected in Steve Taber on Beekeeping, published by Northern Bee Books.